 - Some policy fields seem to be better equipped, or further along the road, than others in helping families to be resilient.
 The policies oriented to transitions, such as parental leaves and ECEC, generally seem to be better developed then those for family situations with heightened risk.

-- Conditions that exclude people from benefits and services reduce policies’ effectiveness (from a resilience as well as other perspectives).
+- Conditions that exclude people from benefits and services reduce policies’ effectiveness (from a resilience perspective as well as other perspectives).

 - Where the EU has set legal benchmarks most countries meet them, and so the significance of the EU as a policy agent is confirmed.
 But where the EU only makes ‘soft recommendations’, they do not seem to embed thoroughly into the national systems.